Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Define resource update constraints for each product in the portfolio.
 - [ ] Update the AWS CloudFormalion template backing the product to include a service role configuration.

 ### A company is configuring three Amazon EC2 instances with each instance in a separate Availability Zone.
 The EC2 instances wilt be used as transparent proxies for outbound internet traffic for ports 80 and 443 so the proxies can block traffic to certain internet destinations as required by the company’s security policies.
-A Security Engineer completed the following: • Set up the proxy software on the EC2 instances. • Modified the route tables on the private subnets to use the proxy EC2 instances as the default route. • Created a security group rule opening inbound port 80 and 443 TCP protocols on the proxy EC2 instance security group.
+A Security Engineer completed the following: Set up the proxy software on the EC2 instances.
+Modified the route tables on the private subnets to use the proxy EC2 instances as the default route.
+Created a security group rule opening inbound port 80 and 443 TCP protocols on the proxy EC2 instance security group.
 However, the proxy EC2 instances are not successfully forwarding traffic to the internet.
 What should the Security Engineer do to make the proxy EC2 instances route traffic to the internet?

 - [ ] Put all the proxy EC2 instances in a cluster placement group.
 - [x] Disable source and destination checks on the proxy EC2 instances.
 - [ ] Open all inbound ports on the proxy EC2 instance security group.
 - [ ] Change the VPC’s DHCP domain-name-servers options set to the IP addresses of proxy EC2 instances.

-### A financial institution has the following security requirements: • Cloud-based users must be contained in a separate authentication domain. • Cloud-based users cannot access on-premises systems.
+### A financial institution has the following security requirements: Cloud-based users must be contained in a separate authentication domain.
+Cloud-based users cannot access on-premises systems.
 As part of standing up a cloud environment, the financial institution is creating a number of Amazon managed databases and Amazon EC2 instances.
 An Active Directory service exists on-premises that has all the administrator accounts, and these must be able to access the databases and instances.
 How would the organization manage its resources in the MOST secure manner?
-(Choose two.)
+(Choose TWO)

 - [ ] Configure an AWS Managed Microsoft AD to manage the cloud resources.
 - [ ] Configure an additional on-premises Active Directory service to manage the cloud resources.